singhalyogesh/sdk-doc/README.md

 #### C. Request-Response correlation check

-Every request sent via a Truecaller app that supports TrueSDK 0.6 has a unique identifier.
+Every request sent via a Truecaller app that supports truecaller SDK 0.7 has a unique identifier.
 This identifier is bundled into the response for assuring a correlation between a request and a response.
 If you want you can check this correlation yourself by:

-1. Generate the request identifier via the TrueClient: `mTrueClient.generateRequestNonce();` or use your own Nonce set with `mTrueClient.setRequestNonce(customHash);`
+1. You can use your own custom request identifier via the TrueClient with `TrueSDK.getInstance().setRequestNonce(customHash);`
-2. `In ITrueCallback.onSuccesProfileShared(TrueProfile)` verify that the previously generated identifier matches the one in TrueProfile.requestNonce.
+2. In `ITrueCallback.onSuccesProfileShared(TrueProfile)` verify that the previously generated identifier matches the one in TrueProfile.requestNonce.

-IMPORTANT: TrueSDK already verifies the Request-Response correlation before forwarding it to the your app.
+IMPORTANT: Truecaller SDK already verifies the Request-Response correlation before forwarding it to the your app.